roberthoward/manager-README/README.md

 If a meeting completes its intended purpose before its scheduled to end, let’s give the time back to everyone.
 If it’s clear the intended goal won’t be achieved in the allotted time, let’s stop the meeting before time is up and determine how to finish the meeting later.

-#Career Development
+# Career Development
-*Your career is yours.
+* Your career is yours.
-*I will coach, I will offer feedback.
+* I will coach, I will offer feedback.
-*I will provide you with outside perspective.
+* I will provide you with outside perspective.
 You may know where you want to be, but when you’re living it in the moment it can be hard to see if there’s a gap and where.
-*I will partner with you to line up the opportunities needed for the growth you are targeting.
+* I will partner with you to line up the opportunities needed for the growth you are targeting.
-*But at the end of the day, it’s your career.
+* But at the end of the day, it’s your career.
 You set your goals.
 You set your priorities.
 You determine whether you make the time to get there.
-*I try very hard to hire leaders that I would like to work for myself and are meaningfully better than me at the function you lead.
+* I try very hard to hire leaders that I would like to work for myself and are meaningfully better than me at the function you lead.
 As a result, it’s unlikely I will be a mentor to you in your role.
 My biggest value to you is to be a strong vocal advocate for your success, get you the resources you need to be successful, empower you to make impact without friction, remove any blockers to your success, lead and foster collaboration amongst the leadership team to align on a strategy that maximizes our impact, and surround you with a team of peers that inspire you.
 You are the top person in the company in your function and my role as a mentor can be to 1) give you transparency into my role if you endeavor to become a Manager/Director, 2) help connect you with people in the company that are leaders in your function, 3) change your role to help you change/increase your scope of responsibility/influence if you are performing and that is your goal, 4) create an environment where you can perform and feel fulfilled.
 I commit to doing all of these and expect you to hold me accountable if you don’t feel sufficiently supported.
-*I’m highly results-oriented and as a result, it’s not my first instinct to focus on professional development.
+* I’m highly results-oriented and as a result, it’s not my first instinct to focus on professional development.
 I will do my best, but it will benefit you to clearly communicate your professional goals

-“No one hands you personal growth here; but it's there for the taking.
+> "No one hands you personal growth here; but it's there for the taking.
 It's being able to try hard things; that you might not succeed at every time.
 It's seeing the practices of the talented people around you; practices that you're free to steal.
-Or it's the advice that others will give to you; advice that you didn't always ask for but is usually a good idea to take.”
+Or it's the advice that others will give to you; advice that you didn't always ask for but is usually a good idea to take."
-  - Steven Noble

-Your career is yours.
+* Your career is yours.
 You know best how you’d like to grow and in what areas.
 I can provide feedback and an outside perspective.

-I’ll do my best to provide growth and learning opportunities, it’ll be up to you to seize them.
+* I’ll do my best to provide growth and learning opportunities, it’ll be up to you to seize them.
 Let’s work together on this.

-At the end of the day, it is your career.
+* At the end of the day, it is your career.
 You set your goals.
 You set your priorities.
 Let me know how I can help you achieve them.

-#What do I value most?
+# What do I value most?
 * **I know it's hard to believe, but I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
 Weird, huh?
 Meetings with three of us are perfect, three to eight are ok, and more than eight you will find that I am strangely quiet.
 Try not to confuse my quiet with lack of engagement.

 * **When the 1:1 feels over, and there is remaining time** I always have a couple of meaty topics to discuss.
 This is brainstorming, and the issues are usually front-of-mind hard topics that I am processing.
 It might feel like we’re shooting the shit, but we’re doing real work.